by Phoenix Desertsong, The Prose Machine

 For those about to blog, I salute you.
 However, don’t simply blog for the sake of blogging.
 Yes, a great many people are currently doing it.
 More than a handful are doing it well, albeit often with some outside help.
 But before you begin blogging, you need to ask yourself: "Do I have time to blog?"

 It's true.
-The most important thing to consider when creating a blog is just how much time you will be able to devote to it.
-It’s simply unrealistic to think that blogging is something you can do for one half-hour every week.
+The most important thing to consider when creating a blog is just how much time you can devote to a blog.
+It’s simply unrealistic to think that blogging is something you can do for even a half-hour every week.
 Sure, sometimes you may be able to do it.
 But you want to make sure that you have plenty of content waiting in the wings for when you get writer’s block.
 The last thing you want to happen is to simply put it off.

 Or, Should You Have Someone Blog For You?

-If you’re running your own website, posting weekly is fine.
+If you’re running your own website, posting weekly to your blog is fine.
 However, most experts will tell you that you should blog at least three times a week.
-This is most certainly a good idea, as it keeps your content consistently fresh.
-A website that is updated every 48 hours definitely looks good to the Google and Bing search engine crawler bots.
+This is a good idea, as it keeps your content consistently fresh.
+A website that is updated every 48 hours definitely looks good to the search engine crawler bots.
+But, do you have time to blog that much?

 Whatever you do, make sure you’re putting out only quality content on your blog.
 If that is only possible once per week, that is fine.
 Still, you should shoot towards at least having a decent short post to accompany it.
 Whether that's earlier and/or later in the week is up to you.